Young boy killed in Troy shooting had a special connection with city pizza shop

 Troy Police said Davis was shot in the head in the area of 2266 Old 6th Avenue.
 A woman and her young child were seen on Monday paying their respects by lighting candles for the 11-year-old victim.

-Reverent Charles Burkes says this series of violence has happened way too many times on this street and needs to end.
+Reverent Charles Burkes said this series of violence has happened way too many times on this street and needs to end.

-“We have two memorials over here and now we have a third here.
+“We have two memorials over there and now we have a third over here.
 This black on black young folks taking each other’s lives has to stop,” said Rev. Charles Burkes, of United Ordained Church.

 Troy Police said to prevent these future tragedies from happening they need the help of the community more than ever.